 There are no guidelines for grieving this loss.
-And in our culture, most women think of pregnancy as something they created and therefore a miscarriage is something they "created" and then "lost."
+And in our culture, most women think of pregnancy as something they created and therefore a pregnancy loss is something they "created" and then "lost."
 It can elicit philosophical questions like "Is something wrong with me?"
 "Why me?"
 "Am I being punished?"
 "What did I do wrong?"
 "Can I carry to term?"
 These questions, along with hormones dropping and trying to renormalize, can create quite a bit of emotional suffering.

-While I was getting my degree in Chinese medicine, we learned of a different belief system regarding miscarriage that was rooted in the ancient Buddhist philosophy.
+While I was getting my degree in Chinese medicine, we learned of a different belief system regarding pregnancy loss that was rooted in the ancient Buddhist philosophy.
 They believed that the souls of our potential children hang out with the parents and wait for the right moment to "jump in" and activate a pregnancy.
 This was their explanation for the spark of life and why some cycles work and some don’t.
 If something goes wrong with the "vessel" or physical form of the fetus once a pregnancy is established, the soul jumps out and waits for another opportunity.
-I find this way of thinking as a much kinder one that can offer some relief to women grieving a miscarriage, especially if she is open to other religious or philosophical systems.
+I find this way of thinking as a much kinder one that can offer some relief to women grieving a pregnancy loss, especially if she is open to other religious or philosophical systems.

 The majority of pregnancy losses cannot be controlled or prevented.